-Unless you are looking for a specific stall at the night market to try the food you want to have, this food court is perfect for a quick walkabout with some food sampling along the way.
+Unless you are looking for a specific stall at the night market to try the food you want to have, this food court is perfect for a quick walkabout to sample what Shilin has to offer.[kpl]

 Fact #4: The Taipei Metro is the most convenient way to reach Shilin Night Market.

 The closest Taipei Metro station from Shilin Night Market is the Jiantan Station on the Tamsui-Xinyi Line / Red Line.